avinashkris9/rules-beautify/README.md

 - The formatter is a stupid formatter which uses regex replace for formatting.
 I am hoping someone will build or re-use a real AST parser and a proper formatter for rules language in future :).

 - Formatter won't work if there is a lookup table definition (inline/multiline) present on the rules.
+The indentation will be unpredictable.
+Only works if lookup as an include file.

 - This is a hobby project and there is no guarantee to work.
 If you are seeing any issues, please raise a github issue.